jwzhanggy/Graph-Bert/README.md

 The paper at arXiv is available at https://arxiv.org/abs/2001.05140

-### Two other papers are for readers to follow the ideas in this paper and the code
+### Two other papers are helpful for readers to follow the ideas in this paper and the code

 (1) SEGEN: Sample-Ensemble Genetic Evolutional Network Model https://arxiv.org/abs/1803.08631